geoadmin/service-geocat-harvesting/README.md

 # geocat Harvesting Script

-This project automates the upload of XML metadata files to the geocat.ch (GeoNetwork) API and optionally updates their revision date.
+This project automates the upload of XML metadata records to the geocat.ch (GeoNetwork) API and optionally updates their DateStamp (last update of the metadata record).

 ## Features